arqalite/fire-king-guide/CONTRIBUTING.md

   - `index.md` is the introduction page that every user will see when first opening the guide
 - `theme` contains the HTML/CSS/JS that makes the website work.
 It is based on the default Ayu theme with some various tweaks and deviations.

 Make the necessary edits for your contribution, and test them locally with `mdbook serve --open`.
-This will also hot-reload the website as you make edits, helping you work fast.
+This will also hot-reload the website as you make edits, helping you work faster.

 [Yugipedia]: https://yugipedia.com/wiki/Yugipedia